Smoky Mountains at Christmas: 13 Most Festive Things to Do

 Settle in with a good book and steaming cup of cocoa at the Christmas Inn, or plan a day of Yuletide yarns, lights, and eats at Dollywood’s award-winning festival.

-Can’t wait to unravel the magic of a Smoky Mountains Christmas?
+Can’t wait to unravel the magic of Christmas Smoky Mountains?
 Read on…

 Smoky Mountains Weather in December